Skip to content

 • South East Devon Joint Habitats Sites Mitigation Strategy

-For clarity consultation zones relating to these guidance notes are shown on the LNRS Viewer under Other Useful Layers>Planning.
-Note that some of these are different to the LNRS Species Opportunity Areas e.g. more Greater Horseshoe Bat Sustenance Zones are mapped for the LNRS than mapped as part of the South Hams SAC and Beer Quarry HRA Guidance Notes (as the HRA mapping only focuses on SAC roosts).
+For clarity, consultation zones relating to these guidance notes are shown on the LNRS Viewer under Other Useful Layers> Planning.
+Note that some of these are different to the LNRS Species Opportunity Areas.
+For example, more Greater Horseshoe Bat Sustenance Zones are mapped for the LNRS than are mapped as part of the South Hams SAC and Beer Quarry HRA Guidance Notes (as the HRA mapping only focuses on SAC roosts).

 If you have any questions about these planning guidance notes and the mapping please contact: nature@devon.gov.uk